lino-framework/book/docs/tutorials/human/index.rst

 The `Human` mixin defines four database fields: `first_name`, `middle_name`, `last_name` and `gender`.

-The `gender` field is a pointer to the :class:`lino.modlib.system.choicelists.Genders` choicelist.

 All these fields may be blank (except if your application changed that rule using :func:`lino.core.inject.update_field`).

+The `gender` field (a pointer to the :class:`lino.modlib.system.choicelists.Genders` choicelist) designates the sex of that person which can be either "male" or "female" (or "unknown").
+Applications which handle additional information like "homosexual" or "transgendered" should do this in a separate database field.

 Parsing names